-Full-stack web developer is kind of like an all-rounder.
+A Full-stack web developer is like an all-rounder.
 Web development can be classified into two parts: front-end web development and back-end web development.

 A full-stack developer is a combination of both.
 They have front-end and back-end skills, and hence, they are capable of developing a complete web application.